fedhere/DSPS_FBianco/midterm/README.md

 Ask questions on Slack at https://dsps21.slack.com/archives/C02JSD2GTPC

-The instructions will be made available on github at 4PM Friday (today)
+The instructions are available in the notebook [Instructions_mideterm2021.ipynb](Instructions_mideterm2021.ipynb)

 The STRICT NO EXCEPTIONS delivery deadline is Sunday 4PM